leomerits/Election_Analysis/README.md

 - There were 369,711 vote cast in the election

 - The Counties results were:
-  -Jefferson recieved "10.5%" of the votes and "35.855" number ofvotes.
+  - Jefferson recieved "10.5%" of the votes and "35.855" number ofvotes.
-  -Denver recieved "82.8%" of the votes and "306.055" number f votes.
+  - Denver recieved "82.8%" of the votes and "306.055" number f votes.
-  -Arapahoe recieved "6.7%" of the votes and "24.801" number of votes.
+  - Arapahoe recieved "6.7%" of the votes and "24.801" number of votes.

 - The county with the largrst turnout of the election:
   - Denver who recieved "82.8%" of the vote and "306.055" bumber of vote was the county with the largest turnout of the election